Magali Reus: Red Roses

 Through these sculptures, Reus investigates our relationship with objects, interrogating the production and consumption processes of our society.
 They appear functional, but do not explicitly reveal what their function actually is.

 Working in close collaboration with the artist, the book forms a collection of elements through intricately interwoven pages, showcasing contextual research, process, manufacture, creative writing, documentary photography and installations.
-Framed within a story book-like cover with a die-cut inlaid daffodil and foil text over cloth.
+Framed within a storybook-like cover with a die-cut inlaid daffodil and foil text over cloth.

 Client